How to Raise a Lifelong Reader: Tips for a Mom with 14 Book-Loving Kids

 Chuck and I are both avid readers.
 Our children have grown up watching us read and enjoy books.
 They have seen by example that reading is what you do before bed, in waiting rooms, while nursing a baby, in those little snippets of downtime during the day.
 Reading is an activity that the kids see us do daily simply because we love reading.

-I read a lot of books on my Kindle (I have a Paperwhite).
+I read a lot of books on my Kindle Paperwhite.
 My minimalist heart loves the lack of clutter and I like the ability to carry my entire library with me when I go somewhere.
 Sometimes, however, my Kindle goes missing (so sad) and when that happens I will continue reading my book on the Kindle app on my phone.
-I rarely do this anymore because I realized that while I may have been reading a book on the Kindle app, it looked no different to my children then if I was scrolling through Instagram or Facebook.
+I rarely do this anymore because I realized that while I may have been reading a book on the Kindle app, it looked no different to my children than if I was scrolling through Instagram or Facebook.
 I want my children to see me reading, not scrolling on my phone, so I try to avoid reading books on my phone whenever possible.

 Continue Reading to Your Children When They Are Old Enough to Read on Their Own

-Don’t stop reading aloud to your when they are old enough to read independently.
+If you are really want to raise a lifelong reader, don’t stop reading aloud to your when they are old enough to read independently.
 Keep reading to them until they beg you to stop, or get married, or move to New Zealand.
 There is something very special about sharing a book with another person.
 I have so many beautiful memories of reading to my children from infants up to teens.

 For some great books suggestions, check out these posts: